MAKING LEGO® BUILDING INSTRUCTIONS with LDCad and LPUB3D

 Step 2.
 Divide your model in to logical building steps

-While building it digital, use the step-menu in LDCad to organize the building of your model in logical steps.
+While building it digital, use the step-menu in LDCad to divide your model in to logical building steps.

 To be able to create callouts in LPub3D, you can make subfiles in LDCAD:

 - Select the bricks you want to put in a callout

 - Right-click this selection